mikhailfed68/django-blog/README.md

 Your backet name in Object Storage

-_Read more in django-storages docs_
+_Read more in django-storages docs also_

 **AWS_ACCESS_KEY_ID**